iteleshov/opengenes-mcp/README.md

 - **Natural Language Queries**: Simplified interaction with specialized databases through SQL
 - **Type Safety**: Strong typing and validation through FastMCP
 - **AI Integration**: Seamless integration with AI assistants and agents

+## Data Source and Updates

+The OpenGenes MCP server automatically downloads data from the [longevity-genie/bio-mcp-data](https://huggingface.co/longevity-genie/bio-mcp-data) repository on Hugging Face Hub.
+This ensures:

+- **Always Up-to-Date**: Automatic access to the latest OpenGenes database without manual updates
+- **Reliable Distribution**: Centralized data hosting with version control and change tracking
+- **Efficient Caching**: Downloaded files are cached locally to minimize network requests
+- **Fallback Support**: Local fallback files are supported for development and offline use

+The data files are stored in the `opengenes` subfolder of the Hugging Face repository and include:
+- `open_genes.sqlite` - The complete OpenGenes database
+- `prompt.txt` - Database schema documentation and usage guidelines

 ## Available Tools